Degenerate skyrmionic states in synthetic antiferromagnets: Results and discussion

+Different contribution of the DMI energies i.e $E_{Diso}$, $E_{Daniso}$, and $E_{Dtotal}$ for all the six energetically favorable states have been extracted from the simulations and are presented in fig \ref{inter2}(a-c).
+We observe a three fold degeneracy in total energy ($E_{Total}$) among the (0, 0), (1, 1) and (-1, -1) states.
+Further, a two fold degeneracy is also observed between (0, -1) and (1, 0) states.
+Fig. \ref{inter2}(d) shows the degenerate energy levels arising from the sole contribution of RKKY coupling.

+In order to check the validity of our discussion in the intermediate coupling limit, we have performed a systematic scan of DMI and K values where stable textures can be obtained.
+Fig \ref{dk} shows the acceptable range of DMI and K values for $J_{RKKY}$ = $-8\times 10^{-4}$ $J/m^2$.
+The blue circles and red crosses represent the set of DMI and K where the textures are stable and not-stable, respectively.
+In our work, we have chosen a value of DMI and K which can stabilize the textures and are experimentally realized in real samples.

-In the strong coupling limit (-2 $\times 10^{-3}$ $\leq$ $J_{RKKY}$ $\leq$ -8 $\times 10^{-3}$ J$m^{-2}$), we again noticed the signature of induced frustration due to opposite sense of DMI rotation.
-At $J_{RKKY}$ = -2 $\times 10^{-3}$ J$m^{-2}$, we found the existence of Q=0 skyrmion.
-In contrast to intermediate coupling limit, we found only three possible meta-stable states at this limit.
-Other six combinations are not stable in the system.
-The only stable states are (0,0), (1,1) and (-1, -1) states.
+In a strong coupling limit ($J_{RKKY}$ from $-8\times 10^{-3}$ to $-2\times 10^{-3}$~Jm$^{-2}$), we have also observed the signature of induced frustration due to the presence of isotropic and anisotropic DMI in the layers.
+In contrast to intermediate coupling range, only three possible meta-stable states, (0,0), (1,1) and (-1, -1), are observed.
+Here the energy requirement for the interlayer coupling energy is completely satisfied, however, for the DMI it is not satisfied. $E_{Total}$, $E_{Diso}$, and $E_{Daniso}$ of all the three energetically favourable states are presented in fig \ref{inter3}.
+It is observed from the $E_{Total}$ that these states are degenerate.

-All the cross state combinations of Q = 0, 1 and -1 are not stable in this coupling limit.
-This could be due to zero inter-layer frustration at strong limit.
-However frustration in the system still exists, as we found that Q = 0 structure was energetically stable.
-We further calculated the total energy $E_{total}$ and found that all three states are energetically degenerate as shown in figure \ref{inter3}(d).

-Anisotropic magnetization distribution in the case of the system motivated us to study their dynamics under different current geometries.
-For this purpose, a Q = (0,0) skyrmion was nucleated near the left edge of a rectangular sample of size 300 $\times$ 100 nm SAF structure as described in figure \ref{system}

-The isolated Q=0 skyrmion was subjected to a spin polarized current applied in the current in-plane (CIP) geometry along x--direction.
-Steady state motion of it has been analyzed using Thiele’s approach where the equation of motion is derived from magnetization dynamics equations. \cite{thiele1973, thiele1974} Thiele’s equation of motion for CIP geometries is shown in Equation \ref{the}

-Here, $\textbf{G}=4\pi Q_{eff}$ and \textbf{u} is the electron spin velocity. \textbf{F} describes the force on the solitons due to the boundary or any in-homogeneous magnetostatic drift and \textbf{D} is the dissipative tensor \cite{thiaville2005, sampaio2013}.
-All the components of $ \textbf{D}_{\mu \gamma}$ , where $\mu$ and $\gamma$ run over x and y, can be found out by carrying integration over the spin texture.

-The dissipation tensor($\textbf{D}$) is calculated for Q = 0 , 1 ,-1 and all four components are calculated by extracting the skyrmionic structure profile and given in the table 1.

-For Q=0 skyrmion, the first term in the equation \ref{the} vanishes.
-By solving the coupling equation, we found out that the Q= 0 skyrmion moves along the current density satisfying the equation \ref{vel}

-It shows that Q= 0 skyrmion velocity in CIP geometry does not depend on the magnetization profile of the system; instead, it depends on material parameters like $\alpha$ and $\beta$, and the current density.
-The relation between $v_x$ and the current density in CIP geometry is shown in figure \ref{cip} We observed a linear behavior between the velocity of the Q = 0 skyrmion and the applied current density.